nicholalexander/givedirectly_code_test/README.md

 Authenticator PORO - Aka, validate email for right now.

-How will you handle books with the same title... aka: "Cats"
+How will you handle books with the same title... aka: "Cats" How will you handle mutliple copies of the same book?

+Schema for Books:

+id:int
+available:boolean
+title:string
+timestamp:date/time book was requested

+status available if timestamp.nil? return sets timestamp to nil.

+## Steps

+- [x] Setup Sinatra
+- [x] Setup fake data
+- [ ] index route of /request
+- [ ] show route of /request

 ## Instructions